ReeceSmith14/BlackJack-Game/README.md

 ### Deploying from GitHub

 1. Log into GitHub account.
-2. Go to your repositories and select Personal-Portfolio-Website.
+2. Go to your repositories and select BlackJack-Game.
 3. At the top of the screen you'll find "Settings" in the same navigation bar as "Code", "Issues" etc.
 4. Open "Pages".
 5. Under "Build and deployment", change source to "Deploy from a branch".